Sandwich: Joint Configuration Search and Hot-Switching for Efficient CPU LLM Serving: Conclusion

 \section{Conclusion}

-This paper introduces \sys{}, a compilation framework for efficient CPU-based LLM-serving. \sys{} constructs a hardware-centric search space to optimize CPU core utilization and model partition granularity, enhancing LLM serving performance.
-Using fast-start and fine-tuning, the kernels generated by \sys{} outperform vendor kernels and other compiler solutions, matching static compiler performance with order-of-magnitude less tuning time.
-Our extensive experiments demonstrate that \sys{} achieves significant throughput gains, substantial Goodput improvement and can be used to serve under tighter latency SLO setups.
+This paper introduces \sys{}, a compilation framework for efficient CPU-based LLM serving. \sys{} constructs a hardware-centric search space to optimize CPU core utilization and model partition granularity, thereby enhancing serving performance. \sys{}’s three core innovations—seamless phase-wise plan switching, TopoTree-based substructure-aware core allocation, and fast-start-then-finetune kernel generation—enable it to deliver efficient core utilization plans and generate tensor programs with significantly reduced tuning time.
+These capabilities allow \sys{} to outperform all existing solutions, unlocking the full potential of CPUs for LLM serving.
+Extensive evaluations show that \sys{} delivers significant throughput gains, substantial Goodput improvements, and supports stricter latency SLOs for real-world LLM serving.